The garden had originally been a derelict tarmac strip behind a block of flats.

 Recycled wooden pallets make up the vertical succulent garden.

 The bee hotel in memory of our good friend Maureen Brown who sadly passed away earlier this year.

 Some shots from the opening day in 2015

-The garden got a short mention on the BBC News, Science and Environment, web site.
+The garden is mentioned on the BBC News, Science and Environment web site.
 See the article here